The Fairtrade Foundation: Criticism

-Critics therefore argue that farmers do not get any of the higher price under Fairtrade.
-Nor is there any evidence that they get higher prices as a result of better marketing: the cooperatives sometimes pay farmers a higher price than farmers do, sometimes less, but there is no evidence on which is more common.
-Farmers do, however, incur extra costs in producing Fairtrade, so they certainly do lose money from Fairtrade membership in some cases.
-There is little or no research on the extra costs incurred, or the effect of Fairtrade membership on the income of farmers.
+Critics therefore argue that farmers do not benefit from higher prices under Fairtrade: there is no consensus on whether co-operatives pay farmers more or less.
+Farmers do, however, incur extra costs in producing Fairtrade, however there is sparse research on these extra costs incurred, or the effect of Fairtrade membership on farmers' income.
 However, research by Overseas Development Institute found that a "wide variety of qualitative studies have found positive effects of Fairtrade certification on the incomes of producers".

-Other economists have argued that the existence of a fair trade marketing route benefits producers by raising producer prices generally, and there is evidence of such an effect at least among coffee producers; according to Podhorsky, the critics of the Fairtrade Foundation err by assuming that fair trade producers receive the world price for coffee, when that is in general not so.
+Other economists have argued that the existence of a fair trade marketing route benefits producers by raising producer prices generally, and there is evidence of such an effect at least among coffee producers.
+According to Podhorsky, the critics of the Fairtrade Foundation wrongly assume that fair trade producers usually receive the world price for coffee.